SkillsWorkflow/Documentation/SkillsWorkflow/docs/automations/actions.md

 * next - The action that will be triggered after the current action been completed
 * Method - Should be set according to the method to be applied
 * url - The URL to be called
-* isApiCall - Is set, will append tenant Api Authority to request and add authentication Headers.
+* isApiCall - If set, will append tenant Api Authority to request and add authentication Headers.
 Defaults to `true`
 * ensureSuccessStatusCode - If set, ensures that the response is a success Status Code (200 - 299).
 If not will throw an error and stop execution.
 Defaults to `False`
+* responseHeaders - If set, returns the response will bring the headers values for the keys defined.
 * bodyMediaType - Allows you to manage the Request headers and body.
   * Please see on the tabs below the bodyMediaType available: